|Value||Eligibility||Open date||Close date|

 I. about to graduate from their Bachelor of Laws or Juris Doctor at the University of Sydney, or

 b.
-The applicant must have applied or have an unconditional offer of admission for full-time studies in a postgraduate coursework degree or research degree within the Sydney Law School at the University of Sydney.
+The applicant must have applied or have an unconditional offer of admission in a postgraduate coursework degree or research degree within the Sydney Law School at the University of Sydney.

 a.
 The Scholarship will be awarded on the basis of: